tldr-pages/tldr/pages/common/parquet-tools.md

 `parquet-tools head {{path/to/parquet}}`

-- Print the schema of Parquet file(s):
+- Print the schema of a Parquet file:

 `parquet-tools schema {{path/to/parquet}}`

-- Print the metadata of Parquet file(s):
+- Print the metadata of a Parquet file:

 `parquet-tools meta {{path/to/parquet}}`